 - The first priority for the ALAC is to select the best person to be Chair regardless of their ability to serve for a second term. - 5.5 All actions attributed to the Chair in these RoP may be delegated by the Chair to any other ALAC Member unless such delegation is explicitly not allowed. - 5.6 When the Chair delegates the running of a meeting to another ALAC Member, all rights and responsibilities with respect to managing the meeting are vested in the acting meeting chair with the exception of those rights and responsibilities explicitly given to the "ALAC Chair". - 5.7 It is expected that a Chair will delegate specific responsibilities (sometimes referred to as "portfolios") to other ALT Members, other ALAC Members and/or Liaisons based on skills, interests and workload. - 5.8 All such delegations are subject to the agreement of the delegate and should be a matter of public record. - 5.9 The duties of Chair include: - 5.9.1 presiding over ALAC meetings; - 5.9.2 determining the procedures to be followed where standard operating procedures do not cover a specific situation; - 5.9.3 upholding the RoP, Bylaws and other norms applicable to the ALAC; - 5.9.4 determining meeting agendas in advance in conjunction with the ALT Members and Staff; - 5.9.5 being the prime liaison with Staff; - 5.9.6 representing the ALAC and At-Large in meetings and in written communication.
-This responsibility notwithstanding, the Chair is obliged to consult with the ALAC Members, the ALT and the ALAC and/or other segments of At-Large as appropriate; - 5.9.7 ensuring that timelines and deadlines for the work of the ALAC are set and met; and - 5.9.8 facilitating and encouraging participation of all ALAC Members in At-Large Community activities and taking appropriate actions when the participation and contributions of ALAC Members and appointees, as specified in Paragraphs 4, 6 and 7, are unsatisfactory or do not meet expectations. - 5.9.85.9.9 Subject to the provisions of Sections 23 and 24, act as the ALAC representative to the ICANN Empowered Community Administration. - 5.10 As a member of the ALT, the Chair is subject to the same obligations as all ALT Members. - 5.11 The ALAC Chair may make substantive decisions on behalf of the ALAC if the matter is of such urgency that the ALAC cannot practically be consulted.
-To the extent possible, this must be done in consultation with the ALT.
-Any such decision
+This responsibility notwithstanding, the Chair is obliged to consult with the ALAC Members, the ALT and the ALAC and/or other segments of At-Large as appropriate; - 5.9.7 ensuring that timelines and deadlines for the work of the ALAC are set and met; and - 5.9.8 facilitating and encouraging participation of all ALAC Members in At-Large Community activities and taking appropriate actions when the participation and contributions of ALAC Members and appointees, as specified in Paragraphs 4, 6 and 7, are unsatisfactory or do not meet expectations. - 5.9.9 Subject to the provisions of Sections Paragraphs 23 and 24, act as the ALAC representative to the ICANN Empowered Community Administration. - 5.9.95.9.10 Responsibilities explicitly given to the ALAC Chair under the members as specified in the ICANN Bylaws sections 4.6(a)(i) and 4.6(a)(i)(C).